-From time to time we welcome volunteers at the refuge in Peru.
+From time to time, we welcome volunteers at the refuge in Peru.
 We will nearly always try to discuss this face to face before selection, and would encourage volunteers to be actively engaged with us before going.
-Though there is no formal charge we require volunteers to raise money for us to support the ongoing costs of our work and to cover the costs of their own stay.
+Though there is no formal charge we require volunteers to raise or donate money to support the ongoing costs of our work.
+They will also need to cover the costs of their own stay with us, and their international travel and insurance costs.
 We can give advice on this.
 Many volunteers raise sponsorship money for us by doing the Inca Trail.
-There is a whole range of activities that volunteers may be engaged in, and the more varied the skills that a volunteer can offer (plus a working knowledge of Spanish), the better.
+There is a whole range of activities that volunteers may be engaged in at our refuge, and the more varied the skills that a volunteer can offer (plus a working knowledge of Spanish), the better.
 Some volunteers in Peru are already long-term supporters, some become so after being there.
 Some come in groups, some as individuals, some as part of a university elective placement or study period abroad, or through short visits arranged through travel companies, some come as part of staff development programmes, some are recently retired and some may have specific building projects that they have raised funds for.
 We are always interested to hear from potential volunteers who share our philosophy.

-We also can arrange for shorter visits and have accommodated family groups from time to time.
+We also can arrange for shorter visits and have also accommodated family groups from time to time.

 We may frequently have volunteer opportunities for qualified professionals particularly in the fields of English language teaching, art teaching, play therapy, and librarianship.

 We are very experienced in hosting groups of volunteers or visitors who come with funding for specific projects we have set up for and with them.
-Over the years such groups have included people from Edinburgh University, West Yorkshire Scouts, Leeds University, Leeds Metropolitan University, Soltun High School [Norway], both UK and London Universities Air Squadrons, The Army Intelligence Corps, a group of optometrists mostly based at Moorfields Eye Hospital, Ormskirk School, Amoria Bond [a Manchester-based recruitment company], optometrists from the Amigos Eye Project of Pacific University Oregon, and a short visit by some of the Tartan Army of Scotland supporters who were in Lima for a friendly international match prior to the 2018 FIFA World Cup.
+Over the years, such groups have included people from Edinburgh University, West Yorkshire Scouts, Leeds University, Leeds Metropolitan University (now known as Leeds Beckett University), Soltun High School (Norway), both UK and London Universities Air Squadrons, The Army Intelligence Corps, a group of optometrists mostly based at Moorfields Eye Hospital, Ormskirk School, Amoria Bond (a Manchester-based recruitment company), optometrists from the Amigos Eye Project of Pacific University Oregon, and a short visit by some of the Tartan Army of Scotland supporters who were in Lima for a friendly international match prior to the 2018 FIFA World Cup.

-‘…and thankfully after a random meet, heard about Project Peru.
-It’s a flippin’ amazing place – a refuge for around 50 kids, all needing a safe haven, which amounts to a massive lovely family – one that I’ve been grateful to join …’
+” … It’s an amazing place – a refuge for around 50 kids, all needing a safe haven, which amounts to a massive lovely family – one that I’ve been grateful to join …“

 See our News item The art of volunteering: